markusmoenig/Eldiron/docs/docs/characters_items/player_input.md

 Command slots resolve through the active player.
 A player attribute such as `command_slot_main_0 = "rules.minor_heal"` can override a slot; otherwise Eldiron reads the active ruleset class, for example `[classes.Cleric.action_bar] main = ["rules.basic_attack", "rules.minor_heal", "rules.holy_light", "rules.gather_herbs", "rules.craft_blessed_herb"]`.
 This keeps fixed world intents like Walk, Look, and Use separate from class actions.

+This separation remains part of the modern UI model.
+The Spellbook is a presentation and selection surface for `rules.*` abilities; it does not replace `intent.*`.
+Intents represent contextual interaction or targeting modes such as Walk/default, Look, Use, Drop, and choosing a world target.
+A spell selected from the Spellbook may enter that targeting layer, but the executable spell itself remains a rules action.

 ### Actions Panel

 The five visible command slots are a quick-access bar, not the complete list of